 Wyoming is windy, so deal with it!
-If a ring falls off of the ring stand due to wind or other forces caused by mother nature, a deduction will NOT be taken, the judgment of the presiding gate judge will be final.
+If a ring falls off of the ring standard due to wind or other forces caused by mother nature or caldera eruption, a deduction will NOT be taken, the judgment of the presiding gate judge will be final.

 Horses must stay on the dirt race track, if a horse completely enters the snow track (all four feet) a DNF will result.
 Determination will be at the discretion of the Starting Gate Judge and Timing Judge.

 The following will result in no time and disqualification from the event:

 (a) Infraction of any state or federal law which exists pertaining to the exhibition, care, and custody of horses within the State of Wyoming, Carbon County. (b) Abuse of an animal on the track and/or evidence that an act of abuse has occurred prior to or during the exhibition of a horse in competition. (c) Use of illegal equipment, including added wire on bits or curb chains. (d) Failure to dismount and/or present horse and equipment to the horse official if asked. (e) Participation under the influence of alcohol or illicit substances is prohibited.

 Rules should be reviewed verbally with all competitors prior to the start of the race.